tno-terminology-design/tev2-specifications/docs/guides/10-preparation-git.md

 2. He creates a directory `docs` as the [scopedir](@) (so, the URL for the [scopedir](@) becomes: `https://github.com/johndoe/example/tree/main/docs`).
 If the directory already exists, he can simply use it.
 3. Within the `docs` directory, he creates two new directories:
     - `terms` that will contain all files that contain the [curated texts](@) he will be [developing](curate@).
-    - `glossaries`, that will contain all [glossary files](mrg@) that will he will be importing from other scopes, or generate himself.
+    - `glossaries`, that will contain all [machine readable glossaries](@) that will he will be importing from other scopes, or generate himself.

 <details>
     <summary>Within the `docs` directory, he creates a new file called `saf.yaml`.</summary>